grahammendick/navigation/NavigationReactNative/sample/twitter/README.md

 ## Run
 Follow React Native's Getting Started guide to set up your development environment.
 Once you've cloned the repository, you can install the dependencies:

     npm install

-Then run `react-native run-ios` or `react-native run-android` to start the example on iOS or Android.
+Then run `react-native run-ios` or `react-native run-android` to start the example on your chosen device.
 Almost all the code is shared between iOS and Android.
 Also, play around with `Twitter.js` to see how you can control the animations when changing scenes.